abdelbasse/Simple-Website/README.md

 - **Base Image:** The `nginx:alpine` image is a lightweight version of NGINX, ideal for serving static content.
 - **Copy Files:** The `index.html` file from your project is copied into NGINX's default HTML directory.
 - **Expose Port 80:** This makes the container's web server accessible via HTTP requests on port 80.

+---

+**Still not working?** 🧐 Maybe it's time to take a break, sip some coffee, and head over to [Stack Overflow](https://stackoverflow.com)—where the real troubleshooting magic happens! ✨

+> **Note:** I can't cover every possible scenario for this simple project test, but troubleshooting is part of the fun!